MasonBoom/Periodic-Tables-Restaurant-Reservation-App/README.md

 # Periodic Tables

-The periodic tables restaurant reservation app is a full-stack web application that allows users to view availble tables, schedule a reservation, create tables, and search reservations by phone number.
+The periodic tables restaurant reservation app is a full-stack web application that allows users to view available tables, schedule a reservation, create tables, and search reservations by phone number.
 When a reservation is made, it gets stored into a PostgreSQL database.

 Live version of the app: https://evening-lowlands-63794.herokuapp.com/dashboard